Are you a medical professional looking for a new book to add to your collection? If so, you’re in the right place.

 #7 – God’s Hotel

+Next up on our list of best medical books is one titled God’s Hotel.
 This is yet another wonderful read from Dr. Victoria Sweet — It’s really great how she moved us through her story of becoming a better physician through pre-medicine.

 Essentially, the book is more like a reaffirmation of the true principles of medical care.
 It spoke about Laguna Honda, a hospital that gave excellent care to patients despite limited resources.

-Although the old Laguna was the last of such institution, we can still learn many great lessons about simple, patient-centered care after going through the pages of this book.
+Although the old Laguna was the last of such institution, we can still learn many great lessons about simple, patient-centered care after reading through the page of this book.

 Next up is another great book titled How We Die.
 I know, I know — the title sounds a little dark, but actually, the book is very beautifully written.